elleech/web_pitt/infsci2560_a3b-HelloWorld/README.md

 ## Assignment 3 Part B - Database Your RESTful API

-The final RESTful website of countries and cities.
+The final RESTful website of countries and cities, using MongoDB as its database.

-Tools: Express.js, EJS (Embedded JavaScript), and Bootstrap
+Tools: Express.js, EJS (Embedded JavaScript), Bootstrap, and MongoDB Atlas

 _P.S.
 I don't own any photos of this website.
 They are resources from the Internet._